Yahia-El-Ota/Chef-bot/README.md

 # Chef-bot
-Chatbot which will be used to to assist users when visiting a cooking/recipe/food website.
+simple hatbot using Feed Forward Neural net with 2 hidden layers. intended use will be to assist users on a cooking/recipe/food website.

+1. modify the intents file to add more patterns and responese
+2. Train the chatbot by running the train.py file